Families of isogenous elliptic curves ordered by height: Geometric Interpretation and Projective Embeddings

 \section{Geometric Interpretation and Projective Embeddings}

-In this section, we explore the geometric interpretation of the question and construct projective embeddings, which allow us to transform the question into counting rational points with bounded height in projective spaces.
+In this section, we explore the geometric interpretation of the covers in Lemma \ref{covers} and construct projective embeddings, which allow us to transform the problem of counting rational points (with bounded height) on $C$ into counting rational points (with bounded height) in projective spaces.

 \begin{defn} Let $H$ be a subgroup of $SL_{2}(\Z/m\Z) \times SL_{2}(\Z/m\Z)$ such that $H$ is either $\tilde{H}_{\Delta}$ or $H_{\operatorname{p}}$.
 Define $C_{H}$ to be the lifting of $C$ to the modular surface $X_{H}:= X(m) \times X(m)/H$, which is given by the pullback of the following diagram.